easilok/boardgames-catalog/README.md

 ## Adding Games

-Adding games is as simply as creating a markdown file, with the game name, on the `content/games`.
+Adding games is as simply as creating a folder, with the game name, and a markdown file on the `content/games`.

 These kind of markdown files need to follow some specific rules, in order for proper information to be show to the user.